Brane12345/alx-pre_course/0x01-git/README.md

-Kratos is GOD OF WAR
+Kratos is still the best GOD OF WAR